nasa/harmony-browse-image-generator/README.md

     """Create browse imagery from an input geotiff.

-    This is the exposed library function to allow users to create browse images from the hybig library.
+    This is the exposed library function to allow users to create browse images from the hybig-py library.
 It parses the input params and constructs the correct Harmony input structure [Message.Format] to call the service's entry point create_browse_imagery.